Stripe

 Issuing

-Companies whose main focus is card issuing include Marqeta, Highnote, Galileo, and Lithic.
-One industry expert describes Stripe as having effectively productized a low-cost, easy-to-implement solution at the expense of customizability.
+Companies whose main focus is card issuance include FIS, Marqeta, Highnote, Galileo, and Lithic.
+One industry expert described Stripe as having effectively productized a low-cost, easy-to-implement solution at the expense of customizability.

 Marqeta

 Marqeta is an enterprise-focused card issuing company.
-It was founded in 2010 and is now public, with a market cap of just over $3 billion as of February 2023.
+It was founded in 2010 and is trading at a market cap of $2.7 billion as of August 2025.
 Stripe Issuing is focused on commercial cards, but Marqeta issues both commercial and consumer cards (e.g., Cash App’s Cash Card).
-In addition, Marqeta’s card-issuing capabilities are more advanced than Stripe’s according to several sources.
+In addition, Marqeta’s card-issuing capabilities are more advanced than Stripe’s, according to several sources.
 Marqeta added banking capabilities to its platform in October 2022, expanding its competitive surface area with Stripe to include Treasury.
 However, Marqeta faces customer concentration risk.
-Block accounts for ~70% of Marqeta’s net revenue and has contracts with Marqeta expiring in 2024.
+Block accounted for ~70% of Marqeta’s net revenue in 2020 and 2021, and its contract is set to expire in 2027.
+In 2024, Marqeta generated $507 million in revenue.

 Business Model